Special thermometer

 This small basic object intended for infants can also be used after a long day to relax in a bubble bath.
 Important information: the ideal temperature for a relaxing bath is between 30°C and 37°C depending on your level of coldness (welcome the placement of the lexical field 😜).

 You will always find the same type of special thermometers in homes.
-Some have the advantage of giving you a feeling of well-being and serenity at home by controlling the indoor temperature and humidity level.
+Some have the advantage of providing you with a feeling of well-being and serenity at home by controlling the indoor temperature and humidity level.
 Others measure your body temperature and detect fever so you can take action on your health and that of family members.

 You might also like: